47chapters/letsgo/docs/reference/letsgo-types/enums/MessageType.md

 # Enumeration: MessageType

 Message types recognized by the _worker_ component.
+You should add your own message types here.
+Do not use the `letsgo` prefix as it is reserved for future internal LetsGo message types.

 ## Table of contents